realpython/python-guide/docs/scenarios/web.rst

 Most WSGI applications are responding to HTTP requests to serve content in HTML or other markup languages.
 Instead of generating directly textual content from Python, the concept of separation of concerns advises us to use templates.
-A template engine manage a suite of template files, with a system of hierarchy and inclusion to avoid unnecessary repetition, and is in charge of rendering (generating) the actual content, filling the static content
+A template engine manages a suite of template files, with a system of hierarchy and inclusion to avoid unnecessary repetition, and is in charge of rendering (generating) the actual content, filling the static content